Favorite Cartoons

 Naughty,

-his cold.
-He encounters a friendly
+medicine for his cold.
+He encounters a

-electric razor and both become drunk from the cold medicine.
+friendly electric razor and both become drunk from the cold medicine.
 Sniffles and the razor hum and sing the song,

 “How Dry I Am.”
 When Sniffles gets in